vurentjie/cmp-gl/README.md

 ---

-### 2. luasnip setup:
+### Option 2: luasnip setup:

 If *luasnip* is setup and snippets should be preferred as they allow jumping to each function parameter.

-When snippets are enabled, then source completion is automatically disabled to avoid duplication.
+When snippets are enabled, then some source completions are disabled to avoid duplication.

 ```lua
 require('cmp_gl').setup_snippets()